-Here’s what’s coming up this week in Sunday school!
+Here’s what’s coming up on September 14 in Sunday school!
 We’ve got great classes for all ages and interests, and everyone is welcome.
 Come learn, grow, and connect with us!

 Covenant class (9:00am in room 203/Zoom)